 - Four have served as assistant rifle coaches and one as head coach at five universities.

-GHSA began three-position air rifle competition in school year 1991-92.
-Its first competitor to move up to compete in NCAA rifle competition was in SY 1993-94.
+- The first GHSA air rifle competitor to move up to compete in NCAA rifle competition was in

-Obviously there have been many GHSA riflery competitors of remarkable skills who chose not to compete in the NCAA.
-It is interesting that only 26 of the above 91 were GHSA championship medalists (28.6%).
-They did however earn a total of 36 medals (16 gold, 9 silver & 11 bronze).
-Also, only 46 of them (20%) were included in the 228 athletes selected to the high school all-state teams through 2018.
+The above information is impressive but there have been many skilled GHSA riflery competitors who chose not to compete in the NCAA.
+It is interesting to note that of the 96 who chose to compete in the NCAA only 27 were GHSA championship medalists (28.1%).
+The 27 earned a total of 37 GHSA medals (17 gold, 9 silver & 11 bronze).